 Clement Greenberg was the greatest art critic of the second half of the 20th century--possibly the greatest art critic of all time.
-This, of course, is arguable and will remain so.
+This, of course, is arguable and will remain so, as some of the comments which follow suggest..

-This site may not convert Greenberg's detractors, though it may controvert their claims; it presents the opinions of friends and admirers as well as selections from Greenberg's own writing.
+This site may not convert Greenberg's detractors, though it may controvert their claims; it presents the opinions of friends, admirers, and sometime critics as well as selections from Greenberg's own writing.
 Material will be added as it becomes available.

-My thanks for support from Greenberg's many friends and especially from his widow, Janice Van Horne.
+My thanks for support from Greenberg's many friends and especially from his widow, the late Janice Van Horne.

 Greenberg on Greenberg a brief autobiography from 1955